 Ask the international office at your new university how much the semesterticket will cost you.”

 A standard ticket is valid for six months and works within a selected region.
 It includes all forms of public transportation from 06:00 to 18:00 throughout the week and 24 hours on weekends and holidays.
 An extended option is also available, which includes public transportation seven days a week, 24 hours a day.

 Health insurance for students: Health insurance is compulsory for anyone living in Germany, regardless of their income level.
 The cost for public health insurance in Germany is approximately €110 per month.

 Overall, the cost of living for students in Germany is not high compared to other countries.
 But there’re still ways to reduce your costs.

 All students can work part time next to their studies.
 International students specifically can work for 120 full days or 240 half days and earn up to €450 a month without any tax obligations.

-There’re also several German scholarships for international students and COVID-19 financial aid for local and international students.
+There’re also several German scholarships for international students for local and international students.
 In fact, with the growth in Erasmus funding in the next few years, more scholarships will be available for Erasmus students wanting to study in Germany!